-Oklahoma state income tax credits of approximately \$17.5 million which are available to reduce future Oklahoma state regular income taxes.
+CVR has Oklahoma state income tax credits of approximately \$25.9 million which are available to reduce future Oklahoma state regular income taxes.
 These credits have an indefinite life.

 In assessing the realizability of deferred tax assets including credit carryforwards, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Although realization is not assured, management believes that it is more likely than not that all of the deferred tax assets will be realized and thus, no valuation allowance was provided as of December 31, 2014 and 2013.
+Although realization is not assured, management believes that it is more likely than not that all of the deferred tax assets will be realized and thus, no valuation allowance was provided as of December 31, 2015 and 2014.

-A reconciliation of the unrecognized tax benefits for the years ended December 31, 2014, 2013 and 2012 is as follows:
+A reconciliation of the unrecognized tax benefits for the years ended December 31, 2015, 2014 and 2013 is as follows:

-Year Ended December 31, 2014 2013 2012 (in millions) Balance beginning of year \$ 45.2 \$ 36.9 \$ 17.7 Increase based on prior year tax positions 0.5 4.8 Decrease based on prior year tax positions (6.4) (0.1) Increases in current year tax positions 9.8 14.7 14.7 Settlements Reductions related to expirations of statute of limitations (0.2) Balance end of year. \$ 55.5 \$ 45.2 \$ 36.9
+Year Ended December 31, 2015 2014 2013 (in millions) Balance beginning of year \$ 55.5 \$ 45.2 \$ 36.9 Increase based on prior year tax positions 0.5 Decrease based on prior year tax positions (6.4) Increases in current year tax positions 9.8 9.8 14.7 Settlements Reductions related to expirations of statute of limitations (16.3) Balance end of year \$ 49.0 \$ 55.5 \$ 45.2

-Included in the balance of unrecognized tax benefits as of December 31, 2014, 2013 and 2012 are \$25.6 million, \$19.1 million and \$10.4 million, respectively, of tax benefits that, if recognized, would affect the effective tax rate.
-Additionally, the Company believes that it is reasonably possible that approximately \$18.5 million of its unrecognized tax positions relating to the characterization of partnership distributions received may be recognized by the end of 2015 as a result of a lapse of the statute of limitations.
-As a result of the adoption of ASU 2013-11, approximately \$13.5 million of unrecognized tax benefits were netted with deferred tax asset carryforwards as of December 31, 2014.
+Included in the balance of unrecognized tax benefits as of December 31, 2015, 2014 and 2013 are \$31.8 million, \$25.6 million and \$19.1 million, respectively, of tax benefits that, if recognized, would affect the effective tax rate.
+Approximately \$16.3 million of the unrecognized tax positions relating to the characterization of partnership distributions received were recognized by the end of 2015 as a result of a lapse of the statute of limitations.
+Additionally, the Company believes that it is reasonably possible that approximately \$11.6 million of its unrecognized tax positions relating to state tax credits may be recognized by the end of 2016 as a result of a lapse of the statute of limitations.
+Under ASU 2013-11, approximately \$25.9 million and \$13.5 million of unrecognized tax benefits were netted with deferred tax asset carryforwards as of December 31, 2015 and 2014, respectively.
 The remaining unrecognized tax benefits are included in other long-term liabilities in the Consolidated Balance Sheets.

 CVR recognizes interest expense (income) and penalties on uncertain tax positions and income tax deficiencies (refunds) in income tax expense.
-CVR recognized interest expense of approximately \$3.8 million during 2014.
+CVR recognized interest expense of approximately \$1.0 million during 2015.
+No penalties were recognized during 2015.
+As of December 31, 2015, CVR has recognized a liability for interest of approximately \$7.5 million.
+No liability was recognized for penalties in 2015.
+In 2014, CVR recognized interest expense of approximately \$3.8 million.
 No penalties were recognized during 2014.
-As of December 31, 2014, CVR has recognized a liability for interest of approximately \$6.5 million.
+As of December 31, 2014, CVR had recognized a liability for interest of approximately \$6.5 million.
 No liability was recognized for penalties in 2014.
 In 2013, CVR recognized interest expense of approximately \$2.2 million.
 No penalties were recognized during 2013.
-As of December 31, 2013, CVR had recognized a liability for interest of approximately \$2.6 million.
-No liability was recognized for penalties in 2013.
-In 2012, CVR recognized interest expense of approximately \$0.5 million and penalties of approximately \$0.2 million.

-At December 31, 2014, the Company's tax filings are generally open to examination in the United States for the tax years ended December 31, 2011 through December 31, 2013 and in various individual states for the tax years ended December 31, 2010 through December 31, 2013.
+At December 31, 2015, the Company's tax filings are generally open to examination in the United States for the tax years ended December 31, 2012 through December 31, 2014 and in various individual states for the tax years ended December 31, 2011 through December 31, 2014.

-(10) Long-Term Debt
+(9) Long-Term Debt